This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 925-3869.

-Yeah, Basile has one of those faces that seems so familiar.
-Or maybe that’s because he’s done over 100 TV appearances.
-He’s got one of those voices, too, several actually, from Bullwinkle to Jimmy the Greek.
-Come see and hear him again while he’s being himself on stage.
+Yeah, Basile has one of those familiar faces.
+Or maybe that’s because he’s done more than 100 TV appearances.
+He’s got one of those voices too — several actually, from Bullwinkle to Jimmy the Greek.
+Come see him again while he’s being himself on stage.

 DON'T MISS